HclX/WyzeHacks/README.md

 6. Automatically archive the recordings.

 # Release notes
+## 0.5.05:
+* Including v3 init into the default installation process.

 ## 0.5.04:
 * Fixing hack not persisting through 4.X.6.241 update.
 * Getting rid of all the init file specific modifications.